dmitry-ed-gusev/research-lab/devops/ansible/README.md

     vagrant up [default]
 ```

+#### Start Vagrant Machine

 After executing the command `vagrant init ...` the Vagrantfile will be created in the current folder.
 All further commands should be executed from the folder containing Vagrantfile.
 After some time (approx. several minutes) you should see the output like below:

 ```bash
 $ vagrant up